-Does your project have potential for royalties, copyrights, patents, or sale of products and assets?
+Does your project have potential for royalties, copyrights, patents, sale of products and assets, or revenue generation?

-Do you understand and acknowledge IP and revenue-return and sharing requirements in 116P.10?
+Do you understand and acknowledge IP and revenue-return and sharing requirements in 116P.10? $\ensuremath{\text{N/A}}$

-N/A

 Do you wish to request reinvestment of any revenues into your project instead of returning revenue to the ENRTF?
 N/A